Create data sources

 Log in to the NineData Console.

-Click on the Environment tab.
-This shows all the environments currently under the user (personal mode) or organization (organization mode).
-Here you can Edit or Delete custom created environments.
+Click the Environment tab.
+The page lists all environments under the current user in personal mode or organization in organization mode.
+You can Edit or Delete custom environments.

-Complete the configuration according to the following table and click OK.
+Complete the configuration using the table, and then click OK.

-Parameter Description Name Enter the name of the environment, which can contain 1 to 16 characters.
-This name serves as the identifier of the environment and needs to have some distinguishing characteristics.
-Please try to use meaningful names.
+Parameter Description Name Enter an environment name with 1 to 16 characters.
+Use a meaningful name so the environment is easy to identify.
 Label Color Choose the color of the environment label displayed in the console.

-Appendix 2: Add NineData's IP address to the database allowlist (self-built database environment)
+Appendix 2: Add NineData service IP addresses to a database allowlist

-When adding a data source located at On-Premise/Other Cloud, the IP address of the NineData service must be added to the database allowlist to allow NineData to provide services.
+When you add a data source located in On-Premise/Other Cloud, add the NineData service IP addresses to the database allowlist so NineData can connect to the database.

 - MySQL